blockprotocol/blockprotocol/rfcs/text/0430-hook-module.md

 [unresolved-questions]: #unresolved-questions

-- Is _hook_ the best name for this service?
+- Is _hook_ the best name for this module?
 Other possible options include (not exhaustive):
-  - editable/editing/editor service
+  - editable/editing/editor module
-  - view service
+  - view module
-  - UI service
+  - UI module
-  - plugin service
+  - plugin module
-  - DOM service
+  - DOM module
-  - extension service
+  - extension module
-  - interface service
+  - interface module
-- Is there any functionality expected to be enabled by this service where an embedding application would need to know statically that the service is being used – i.e., does this need to show up in the schema?
+- Is there any functionality expected to be enabled by this module where an embedding application would need to know statically that the module is being used – i.e., does this need to show up in the schema?
 If so, how does this work with dynamic properties (i.e., a property on a value in a list)?
 - Is the use of property paths to indicate the relevant value problematic?
 Do we need to make it easy to generate these property paths (possible using a proxy)?
-- Will blocks want to pass up data which is not present on their schema (i.e, on a linked entity or aggregation) or not provided by the graph service at all
+- Will blocks want to pass up data which is not present on their schema (i.e, on a linked entity or aggregation) or not provided by the graph module at all
 - Do we want to standardize the "types" of hook available or do we want it to be any arbitrary string?
-Should we 'special-case' the recommended types by providing specific message types for those, or should all uses of the service use the same message type?
+Should we 'special-case' the recommended types by providing specific message types for those, or should all uses of the module use the same message type?
-- How do we formalize the relationship between the hook service and the graph service?
+- How do we formalize the relationship between the hook module and the graph module?
 - Whether there’s some way of blocks requesting that a node is ONLY for displaying the relevant data, or editing the relevant data, rather than it being up to the embedding application.

 # Future possibilities